Leadership

 • Offer simple, familiar activities in your dramatic play area, like kitchen toys or dolls.

-• Give children the chance to explore new forms of play, perhaps with blocks, art materials and manipulatives.
+• Give children the chance to explore new forms of play, perhaps with blocks or art materials.

 • Spend time doing parallel play with children, and naming items or ideas in their play to help build up vocabulary skills.